-Morocco was an enchantment.
-It was red, alive, exotic, spicy, French, Arabic, and bursting in rich history and culture.
-The Moroccans were gregarious to us each time they found out we were American.
-It was refreshingly nice to hear “Welcome to our country” with a friendly smile.
-From the moment we stepped off the plane, our 7 days Morocco itinerary was full of wonder, excitement and beauty.
+Traveling through Morocco was a journey of pure enchantment.
+Morocco was red, alive, spicy, French, Spanish, Arabic, and bursting in rich history and deep culture.
+The Moroccans were gregarious people, especially when they found out we were Americans.
+It was refreshingly nice to hear “Welcome to our country” with a friendly smile — a rarity for us during the Bush Administration.
+From the moment we stepped off the plane, our trip through this beautiful country was full of wonder and excitement.
+There were so many things to do in Morocco, you could spend months exploring.
+But here are our 7 days in Morocco highlights.

 Although I limited my water intake to only filtered/bottled water, I did eat and drink anything and everything else under the sun; and I was fine!
 From Moroccan salads to stews to mint teas and colorful medleys.
 The ubiquitous orange juice stands were the perfect refreshment to have in between sightseeing.